History Hit TV is a new subscription service delivering a wide range of History related material.

 When the new Marvel/Disney Star Wars comics were announced it was also stated that these stories would be considered canon.

 Comic, Novel and Computer Game spin-offs from TV and Film are very often not accepted as canon and that has upset many fans over the years.
 For me canon is what is in the main vehicle for the story, all the rest may or may bot be canon.
 So for Star Wars, the films are canon but what else is?

 Lucasfilm are specific and the canon sources are the 6 previous films, Clone Wars animated film & TV series and all things created since 25th April 2014.
 So the Rebels TV show, a number of novels and the Marvel comics.

 So what does this comic series add to the Star Wars story?
 Continue reading

 In the world we live in it is increasingly hard to avoid opinions.

 The world is smaller than ever due to the relative ease for many of us to travel great distances in a very short time.
 That’s been true all my life, I was born in 1967 and though Humans had not yet walked on the moon the age of Steam, Internal Combustion and Jet Propulsion had already pushed this forward increment by increment.

 Radio and Television further shrink the world.
-How many people around the world in the time I was born could sing a sing by the Beatles word for word without ever walking through a street where English was the predominant language?
+How many people around the world in the time I was born could sing a song by the Beatles word for word without ever walking through a street where English was the predominant language?

 My preamble gives some context as to how culture and opinions more easily meet and potentially collide.
-The point of thus article is that Opinion doesn’t equal fact and at times this difference goes unnoticed and causes “issues”.
+The point of this article is that Opinion doesn’t equal fact and at times this difference goes unnoticed and causes “issues”.